Cicurina

+Originally placed with the funnel weavers, it was moved to the Dictynidae in 1967, then to the Hahniidae in 2017.
+In 2023, it was moved to the Cicurinidae.

 Body size varies widely among the species.
 Among the smallest is C. minorata, growing less than 2 mm long.
 The larger species include C. ludoviciana, some of which have grown to over 13 mm long.

+Distribution

+Spiders in this genus are found in North America, Europe, and Asia.